liquidnya/pronouns-chat/README.md

 # pronouns-chat

-Custom HTML/CSS for Streamlabs Chat Box.
+Custom HTML/CSS for Streamlabs Chat Box or StreamElements Custom Widget.

 ![A screenshot of the chat overlay containing some messages by different users.
 Pronouns are displayed to the left of the names for some of the users.](docs/screenshot.png)